Akhil Rabindra registers double podium finish at European GT4 season opener | Sports-Games

 - Country:

-Akhil and his team mate Tom Canning finished both the races of Round 1 at the Imola Circuit grabbing a P3 position in the Silver Cup category.

-Akhil's Journey at the Imola circuit started on a positive note after he finished fourth overall in the qualifying race 2.

-Thereafter, Akhil along with his teammate T Canning made an impressive start to Race1, as the pair earned a P3 finish in the Silver Cup Race 1 after gaining a place due to the disqualification of the duo of P Chovet and J Scheier for technical infringement.
+Akhil's journey at the Imola circuit started on a positive note after he finished 4th overall in qualifying race 2.
+Thereafter, Akhil and Canning made an impressive start to Race1, as the number 19 pair earned a P3 finish in the Silver Cup Race 1 after gaining a place due to the disqualification of the number 13 pair of P Chovet and J Scheier for a technical infringement.
 In Race 2, Akhil and Canning again grabbed a P3 finish in the Silver Cup with their Aston Martin Vantage AMR GT4.

+A happy Akhil commented post the podium celebrations.
+"It has been a good start to the 2022 season.
+I am in a new team this year and have a new teammate who is doing a great job and I look forward to carrying forward this momentum to the next race in France."

+Akhil will now move on to France, for Round 2 of the GT 4 European Series at the Paul Richard circuit from June 3.
+(ANI)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)